 Shawn: And you won’t see a product that has only branded ingredients, like that’s crazy, like our Joint 33X.
 But yeah, we use so many different branded ingredients that have just great research on them.
 When we talked about it at the beginning in the last one, in Episode 1, where we do that competitive analysis and we look at the research behind an ingredient, we get super-excited about branded ingredients and multiple studies on that specific branded ingredient.
 We know the quality is going to be there every single lot.
 That’s very exciting to us, to start with that as the groundwork to really figure out how to make the best possible product.
 That’s a wonderful place to start.

 And there’s so many studies on our ingredients.
 You think about curcumin, or CurcuWIN I should say, the one in Ageless Body.
 I mean how cool is that ingredient?
 Like 46 times the bioavailability versus the Piperine Curcumin that’s 1.3x, or the liposomal phytosomal curcumin that’s I think around 8x.
 So this is 46 times and it just smokes all these other “bioavailability-enhanced” forms.
-And that form that we use, CurcuWIN, is EDC-free, which is a toxic solvent residue that’s left over in most of the curcumins out there, and even though it’s one of the biggest supplement scams, it never gets talked about.
+And that form that we use, CurcuWIN, is EDC-free, which is a toxic solvent residue that’s left over in most of the curcumins out there, and never gets talked about.
 But here again, we test for those things, we make sure those things aren’t there.
-We want our products to be incredibly safe.
-We just do everything in our power to make sure these products are great.

 I take like nine of these supplements every day, our products.
 I love our products.
 My friends and family love our products.
 I brag about these products.
 I know you take them, our CEO takes them, and that’s a great place to be.
 I don’t want to put something bad in my body.
-I want to take something that’s truly effective.
-I definitely don’t want to question safety.
-I don’t want my mom to consume something that isn’t safe.
-And that’s not going to happen on my watch.
 Like I said, our CEO takes them.
 That’s where he says, “No Shawn, spend the extra money on the testing.
 No Shawn, spend that extra several months to make sure that it’s the right thing.”

-That’s the other thing, which isn’t necessarily one of the supplement scams, we didn’t mention.
+That’s the other thing we didn’t mention.
 Some of these companies come out with this product in like two months.
 It takes us a year from start to finish.
 That’s massive.
 Our time of research and testing out each ingredient, finding out where it was sourced from, having all these documents in place, doing stability testing.
 And that’s another thing that most companies don’t do that we’re doing.
 We’re doing what’s called “accelerated and real-time stability.”
 We’re making sure that these products meet shelf life at two years or 18 months or whatever is on the package.
 That it meets everything that’s on that label, not only at time of manufacturer but at the end of the shelf life it still needs to test out, and we’re doing that.
 Sometimes we have to put in overages of the ingredients, and there’s cost associated with that.
 So we’re doing all that.
 There’s no corners cut by BioTrust.

 So, just to rewind for a second, when you talked about curcumin, that’s poorly absorbed.
 It’s not very soluble in the body and there’s multiple different reasons why your body may not absorb it.
 That’s why if you took just a standard turmeric powder, you might need to take like 10 grams or something to get any kind of benefit.
 But just a standard curcumin powder is not very well absorbed either.
 So, to get the same health benefits, you’re talking about 46x, 8x, and things like that, that you’d need to take 46 more times of that standard curcumin powder than the CurcuWIN that we use that’s been shown in multiple studies to have benefits.
 So, I think the bioavailability thing is important to discuss and that’s something that we’re looking at with every ingredient.